azamsharp/azamsharp.github.io/_posts/2026-07-16-syncing-swiftdata-with-a-custom-backend-using-historyobserver.md

 This approach gives us the best of both worlds.
 The server is notified about every deletion, and once synchronization succeeds, the room is removed from the local database.
 As a result, both the local SwiftData store and the backend remain in sync.

+However, this introduces a subtle recursive issue.
+When we permanently remove the room from the local database and save the context, that action itself is a new database write.
+This immediately re-triggers the HistoryObserver closure.

+While our current switch statement safely ignores the .delete history case, running this entire process again wastes processing cycles and risks creating an infinite sync loop.
+To prevent the sync engine from continuously reacting to its own cleanup work, we need a way to distinguish between user-driven changes and automated sync changes.

 <!-- Book Banner: SwiftUI Architecture Book -->
 <div class="azam-book-banner" role="region" aria-label="SwiftUI Architecture Book Banner">
   <div class="azam-book-banner__inner">